oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     ![Schema View of sensitive data model](images/schema-view-sdm1.png "Schema View of sensitive data model")

-## Task 3: Create a PDF of the Sensitive Data Model report
+## Task 3 (Optional): Create a PDF of the Sensitive Data Model report

 1. At the top of the **Sensitive Data Models Details** page, click **Generate Report**.